chris-moreton/concourse-pipeline-controller/README.md

 # Netsensia Concourse Pipeline

+You have stumbled across a project which is about 80% complete.
+This README file may reference things that don't yet exist.

 ![Directorzone Pipeline](images/pipeline.png)

 A Concourse pipeline that manages the pipelines of other services within the same Concourse instance.